ExabeamLabs/new-scale-content-hub/Automation/readme.md

 ### Prerequisites

-- A running Windmill instance
+- A running AAM instance
 - An Exabeam New-Scale tenant with API credentials
-- Python support enabled in your Windmill workspace (enabled by default)
+- Python support enabled in your AAM workspace (enabled by default)

 ### Setting Up Secrets

 Never hardcode credentials.
-Store all secrets in Windmill:
+Store all secrets in AAM:

-1. Go to **Windmill → Variables → New Variable → Secret**
+1. Go to **AAM → Variables → New Variable → Secret**
 2. Add secrets for: `exabeam_client_id`, `exabeam_client_secret`, `winrm_password`, etc.
 3. Reference them in flow steps as `$var:SECRET_NAME`

 ### Importing a Script

-1. Copy the `.py` file content into a new **Windmill Script**
+1. Copy the `.py` file content into a new **AAM Script**
 2. Set the language to **Python**
-3. The `# requirements:` comment at the top of each script tells Windmill which pip packages to install automatically
+3. The `# requirements:` comment at the top of each script tells AAM which pip packages to install automatically
 4. Save and test with the auto-generated UI form

 ### Building a Flow

-1. Create a new **Windmill Flow**
+1. Create a new **AAM Flow**
 2. Add steps in sequence, selecting your scripts
 3. Wire outputs to inputs: in the flow editor, map e.g. `results.vt_result` from Step 1 into the `vt_result` parameter of Step 3
-4. Add a webhook trigger to fire the flow from Exabeam
+4. Add a trigger to fire the flow from Exabeam

 ---